esnext/es6-module-transpiler/README.md

   will use the name of the file (without the ending `.js`) as the module name.
   You may not use this option if you provided multiple FILEs.

-GLOBAL
-  This option is only supported when the type is `globals`.
-By default, the `globals` option will attach all of the exports to `window`.
-This option will attach the exports to a single named variable on `window` instead.

-IMPORTS
-  This option is only supported when the type is `globals`.
-It is a hash option.
-If your module includes imports, you must use this option to map the import names onto globals.
-For example, `--imports ember:Ember underscore:_`
 ```

 ### Library